Free

 Windows

-Windows 2000
+Windows 8

 English

-Enhance Your YouTube Experience with Auto HD
+Enhance Your Social Experience with Social Plus!

 Adblock Plus Firefox is a one-step extension for Firefox and Mozilla Firefox that blocks all the adverts that spoil browsing pleasure.
 It blocks Internet, Facebook, Twitter and YouTube pop-ups and adverts using a set of variable filters.